hbish/conf-perf-testing-crypto-exchange/slides/04-performance-engineering.md

 - timeouts, so if you are seeing timeouts in your tests, make sure you work go through each microservices youre hitting and make sure the timeouts reduces as you get further and further away from the caller.

 - the other thing is spike tests is extremely important, because chances are you are scaling horizontally in a microservices architecture.
 So how quickly you scale matters.
 If your services take 10 minutes to spin up by then the traffic on your API might have already died down.

-This is especially true for a trading exchange where a trump tweet could drive traffic
--->
+- This is especially true for a trading exchange where a trump tweet could stimulate the market -->
 ## What about Microservices/Serverless?
 - Watch for timeouts